Singing Teacher/Vocal Coach

 2. While keeping your shoulders still, breathe from your diaphragm allowing your belly and chest to expand.

-3. Sing quietly to look after your vocal chords.
+3. Sing quietly when practising to look after your vocal chords.
 The power will come later.

 4. Focus your sound onto the roof of your mouth to give your voice tone, quality and strength.

-When I first started singing, I had no natural talent, just a quiet tuneful voice but a strong desire to sing.
-This reminds me of one of my students years ago who initially couldn’t sing in tune when he first came to lessons but within 18 months he sang ‘Music of the Night’ from ‘Phantom of the Opera’ and was brilliant.
-He achieved this by vocal techniques and his own determination.
+When I first started singing, I only had a small quiet voice but a strong desire to sing.
+One of my students many years ago, couldn’t sing in tune when he first came to lessons but within 18 months he sang ‘Music of the Night’ from ‘Phantom of the Opera’ and was brilliant.
+He achieved this by vocal technique and his own determination.

 For more information please click on ‘services’ tab. at the top of this page.